 Within this context, TWC defines “digital skills building” as staff support, workshops, and, when appropriate, training services that enable job seekers to use the internet, smartphones, and other digital resources to gain employment and to function productively in today’s technology-heavy workplace.
 “Device access” and “digital support” are defined as the availability of technology, such as computers, laptops, tablets, and internet access, that allows customers to engage in workforce development activities based on the program’s allowable expenditures and applicable cost principles.
 The law does not constitute a new blanket authorization to purchase tablets or other devices for customers’ own permanent use; any such purchases continue to be subject to review for allowability on a case-by-case basis.

+Rider 47 of the same bill requires TWC to:

+collect and report UI claim counts by type (internet, phone, or other) disaggregated by age, education, race/ethnicity, sex, and the occupation of individuals requesting benefits by region;

+use the data to outreach individuals for digital skills training or retraining; and

+report the data publicly on the TWC website.

-orBoards currently administer several workforce services that address digital skills building and access to technology.
+Boards currently administer several workforce services that address digital skills building and access to technology.

 PROCEDURES: